Restoration Druid PvP Talents and Builds (Shadowlands / 9.0.2)

 Tier 1 (Level 15) Talents

-If you are playing against a team with multiple Purge effects, Cenarion Ward is the best choice in this tier.
+Cenarion Ward is the best choice in this tier.
 This is an extra HoT and will increase your overall healing output.
+This also scales with your Mastery and cannot be purged by the enemy team.
 This is a good spell to use right before being put in crowd control.
-Against any other team, Prosperity is the best choice in this tier.
-This gives you strong on-demand healing without having to cast.

 Wild Charge is the best choice in this tier.
 This gives you many options to increase your mobility.
 You will primarily be using it while in Travel Form to kite incoming damage or in Cat Form to get crowd control on the enemy healer.